 Yes, there are annuities with no fees.
 These annuities are typically called “no-load” annuities.
 However, even though these annuities don’t have any upfront fees, they may still be other costs (like surrender charges).
-Therefore, it is essential to read the fine print and understand all the fees before purchasing an annuity.
+Therefore, reading the fine print and understanding all the fees before purchasing an annuity is essential.

 What is a rider charge on an annuity?

 A rider charge on an annuity is an additional fee that can be added to the cost of the annuity contract.
 Riders are optional features that provide additional benefits, such as death benefits, long-term care coverage, or guarantees on the minimum interest rate earned on the annuity.
 The cost of riders is typically an additional charge on top of the annuity’s base premium and can vary depending on the type and length of coverage.